 Our Approach to COVID-19

-We continually monitor the ever-evolving global and regional responses to COVID-19.
-In light of months of practical learnings on the ground, then December 2021, we have further updated our policies surrounding vaccination and FAQs below.
+We continually monitor the ever-evolving global and regional responses to COVID-19, and in November 2022, removed the requirement for Remote Year participants to be vaccinated against COVID-19, for all programs starting from January 1, 2023.
 We will continue to ensure that this page and our policies are updated to reflect the most recent COVID-19 responses and developments.

 What will remain constant is how seriously we take the safety of our community.
 We hope that our updated policies and commitment to safeguarding our community will give you the confidence to travel with us when you feel ready.